 - Electrical, HVAC, and plumbing systems

-Although home owners often consider building codes to be obstacles, safety and durability are the real missions of codes.
-Because local codes vary, your building inspector can provide a list of applicable codes and required inspections for your new attic bedroom.
+Although homeowners often view building codes as obstacles, the real missions of codes are safety and durability.
+Because local codes vary, your building inspector can provide a list of applicable codes and required inspections for your new room.

 - Ceiling codes: Generally 7 feet 6 inches high over a minimum floor area of 70 square feet.
-If you have an attic shorter than required by code, you won’t be able to remodel it into living space.
+If your attic is shorter than required by code, you won’t be able to remodel it into living space.

 - Joist codes: Ask an architect or structural engineer if your attic floor joists meet local codes and can support the additional weight of a remodeled space.
 Also ask if the rafters can support drywall, lighting, electrical, plumbing, and HVAC system components.
-Consultation costs $50 to $150 per hour.
+Consultation costs an average $350 to $800.

-- Egress codes: Regular bedroom egress codes typically require at least two exits — a doorway and usually a window.
+- Egress codes: If you're converting to a bedroom, regular bedroom egress codes typically require at least two exits — a doorway and usually a window.
 An attic bedroom requires both a window and a staircase to the level beneath.
 Having an escape ladder in clear view is always a good idea.

-The structural framing beneath your roof — rafters or trusses — will determine if you can add an attic bedroom and what it might look like.
+The structural framing beneath your roof — rafters or trusses — will determine if you can add livable space and what it might look like.

 Rafters, internal beams extending from the peak of the roof to its eaves, provide a center open space that you can readily remodel.

 Trusses, W-shaped framing that supports the roof, make things harder.
-To achieve the attic bedroom you want, you might have to cut through, shore up, and otherwise alter the very structures that keep your roof above your head.
+To achieve the attic room you want, you might have to cut through, shore up, and otherwise alter the very structures that keep your roof over your head.
 It may not be practical.
 Consult a structural engineer and/or a licensed architect to determine if modifying trusses is a good idea.

-- Plumbing: Cut costs by locating the new bathroom close to the main stack — large pipes that carry wastewater to your sewer or septic tank.
+- Plumbing: If you're adding a small bathroom to your new room, cut costs by locating the bathroom close to the main stack — large pipes that carry wastewater to your sewer or septic tank.
 This reduces the length of pipe you’ll run between sink-shower-toilet drains and the stack.

-- HVAC: An HVAC specialist will tell you if your forced air blower can move enough air to both heat and cool your attic bedroom.
+- HVAC: An HVAC specialist will tell you if your forced air blower can move enough air to both heat and cool your new attic room.
 If it doesn’t, electric baseboard heating and a window air conditioner may suffice.
-Be sure your electrician knows your heating and cooling plans to determine the total electrical requirements of your new attic bedroom.
+Be sure your electrician knows your heating and cooling plans to determine the total electrical requirements of your new room.

-Staircases with straight runs are easiest to construct but take up the greatest area, just over 40 square feet.
-Depending on materials and finishing touches, such as newel posts and hardware, costs can range from $500 to $3,000.
+Staircases with straight runs are easiest to construct but take up the most area, just over 40 square feet.
+Depending on materials and finishing touches, such as newel posts and hardware, costs can range from $2,000 to $5,000.

-Spiral staircases take up the least area but are typically more expensive.
-Prices for a wood or metal-wood staircase kit ranges from $2,000 to $6,000; installation ranges from $600 to $1,200.
+Spiral staircases take up the least space but are typically more expensive.
+Prices for a wood or metal-wood staircase kit ranges from $1,500 to $4,900; installation ranges from $600 to $1,200.

 If you’re short on inside space, exterior access — a staircase outside the house — may be a solution.
-Check with your zoning department, which may interpret an outside staircase as a sign of a multi-unit dwelling, which may not meet neighborhood zoning requirements.
+Check with your zoning department, which may interpret an outside staircase as a sign of a multiunit dwelling and not meet neighborhood zoning requirements.